sguo1129/lcmap-pyccd/README.md

 defined by:
 > Given a version number MAJOR.MINOR.PATCH, increment the:

-> MAJOR version when you make incompatible API changes,
+> 1. MAJOR version when you make incompatible API changes

-> MINOR version when you add functionality in a backwards-compatible manner, and
+> 2. MINOR version when you add functionality in a backwards-compatible manner, and

-> PATCH version when you make backwards-compatible bug fixes.
+> 3. PATCH version when you make backwards-compatible bug fixes.

 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 Alpha releases (x.x.x.ax) indicate that the code functions but the result may